 As a part of our continued commitment to reducing our environmental impact, we have a volunteer team based at our head office, who ensure that we are doing everything we can to make Riviera Travel as green as possible.
 Our E-team work with industry leaders who have knowledge on current best practices to try and find ways to apply them to our business.

-Support the local economy by purchasing local goods and experiences on holiday.
-Not only can fresh local produce taste better, but it can also help to support social enterprises and small businesses which stimulates local economies and raises living standards.
-Other things to look out for include locally-made souvenirs and locally-run tours and experiences.
+Support the local economy on your travels by embracing local experiences, purchasing local goods from markets and eating at family-run restaurants.
+Not only can fresh produce taste better, but it can also help to support small businesses and, in turn, boost economies and raise living standards.

-Some destinations have tough challenges dealing with rubbish and waste so please consider taking home as much plastic waste as you can (for example water bottles); even better take a refillable bottle with you!
+Some destinations have tough challenges dealing with rubbish and waste so please consider taking home as much plastic waste as you can, such as water bottles.
+Even better take a refillable bottle with you.
 If recycling is available please use these, or if not, please use the general rubbish bins.

-Refuse plastic bags when shopping; use your day bag or canvas shoppers.
-It’s a good idea to always pack one with you, to take on your local markets incursions.
+Refuse plastic bags when shopping and use your day bag or canvas shoppers instead.
+It’s a good idea to always pack one with you, to take on your local markets’ incursions.

-Taking simple actions like turning off electrical appliances when leaving a hotel room will reduce your carbon footprint on holiday.
-Electricity amounts to vast amounts of carbon emissions in hotels.
-If a hotel uses key cards, take them out when you leave your room to turn off appliances.
-Also, adhere to the recommended air-conditioning temperature so as not to waste energy; try not to keep the air conditioning on all day.
+Simple things like turning off lights and TVs when leaving your room will reduce your carbon footprint on holiday, as electricity amounts to vast amounts of carbon emissions in hotels.
+Adhere to the recommended air-conditioning temperature so as not to waste energy and try not to keep the air conditioning on all day.

-Consider that water is in scarce supply in many parts of the world and do what you can to preserve it.
-Always respect local rules and regulation around water use and help to save water by limiting laundry requests and taking a 3-minute shower per day, particularly in areas of water shortage.
+Remember that water is in scarce supply in many parts of the world so it’s important to take steps to preserve it.
+Ways to help to save water include limiting laundry requests and taking short showers each day.

 For additional tips on how you can Reduce, Reuse and Recycle on your holiday see.